ansible/vscode-ansible/docs/development/webview_guide.md

 ## Resources

-1.  **Local resources:** The extension has already implemented a few webviews and you can take a look at the at the following places:
+1.  **Local resources:** The extension has already implemented some webviews.
+    You can see them in the following locations:

     - extension context file:
       [createAnsibleProjectPage.ts](https://github.com/ansible/vscode-ansible/blob/main/src/features/contentCreator/createAnsibleProjectPage.ts)